jakeprice-me/tech-notes/content/setup-wireguard.md

 [TOC]

 > [!important]
-> This only works if your internet provider isn't using NAT.
+> This only works if your internet provider isn't using CGNAT.
 If that's the case, you must use a VPS, as described in [[20231209103435]].

 > [!info]
 > Worth bearing in mind, I've now gone the Docker route with this, using [wg-easy/wg-easy: The easiest way to run WireGuard VPN + Web-based Admin UI.](https://github.com/wg-easy/wg-easy)